 - The RRD retention field is expressed in days.
 It is used to define the duration of retention of the services belonging to this hostgroup in the RRD database.
 It will be the default duration defined in the Administration > Options > CentStorage menu if this value is not defined.

 - The Enable/disable resource and Comments fields are used to enable or disable the host group and to make comments on it.

 Go to the Configuration > Services > Service Groups menu and click Add

 - The Name and Description fields describe the name and description of the service group.

 - The Linked Host Services list allows us to choose the various services that will be included in this group.

 - The Linked Host Group Services list allows us to choose the services linked to a host group that will be part of this group.

 - The Geo coordinates field defines geographical coordinates used by the Centreon MAP module to position the resource on a map.
-Define "Latitude,Longitude", for example for Paris coordinates set "48.51,2.20"
+Define "Latitude,Longitude"; for example, the set of coordinates for Paris is "48.51,2.20"

-- The Status and Comments fields allow to enable or disable the service group and to make comment on it.
+- The Status and Comments fields allow us to enable or disable the service group and to comment on it.